Closing Date: 28th July, 2026

 What we are looking for:

-Applicants must:
+• Applicants must:

 • Be admitted to the Colorado bar or be clearly eligible to waive into the Colorado Bar and be in good standing at the time of application.
 Candidates eligible to waive into the Colorado Bar will be required to submit proof of their completed application before the first day of employment.

 • Possess at least five (5) years of relevant experience as a practicing attorney.
+Preferred experience includes litigation, general counsel, or other legal experience with substantial depth in administrative, labor, or employment law.

 We are particularly interested in candidates who have the following skills and attributes:

-• Prior management or supervisory experience leading a diverse workforce and a demonstrated commitment to diversity, equity, and inclusion as a leader
+• A demonstrated commitment to diversity, equity, and inclusion as a leader.

-• Knowledge of the state personnel system and/or experience providing legal services to state agencies
+• Knowledge of the state personnel system.

-• Outstanding writing, analytical, and communication skills
+• Outstanding writing, analytical, and communication skills.

 • Ability to work collaboratively with a variety and diversity of personalities.

-• Ability to lead with empathy and be a big-picture problem solver
+• Ability to lead with empathy and be a big-picture problem solver.

-• Ability to model strong leadership and professionalism skills
+• Ability to model strong leadership and professionalism skills.

-• Strong organizational and client management skills
+• Strong organizational and client management skills.

-• Demonstrated experience litigating complex cases
+• Demonstrated experience litigating complex cases.

 Conditions of Employment: